dacr/code-examples-manager/README.md

 - 2021-06 - Migration to Scala3
 - 2021-12 - PoC#3 Search & Execution engines
 - 2022-01 - Migrate to ZIO2 and add support for attachments
+- 2023-04 - Use ZIO standard configuration
-- 2023-03 - TODO Add ZIO LMDB for local storage cache
+- 2023-05 - Add ZIO LMDB for local storage cache (in progress)

 ## Acknowledgements